Sharon Robinson (cellist): Career

 The Cleveland Institute of Music announced the appointment of Robinson and husband Jaime Laredo to the string faculty in 2012.

-Sharon Robinson's many awards include the Avery Fisher Recital Award, the Piatigorsky Memorial Award, and a Grammy nomination.
+Sharon Robinson's many awards include the Avery Fisher Recital Award, the Piatigorsky Memorial Award, and a nomination for a Grammy Award.

 Personal life

 Sharon Robinson has been married since 1977 to her trio colleague, the eminent Bolivian-American violinist, violist, and conductor Jaime Laredo.

 Recordings

 Sharon Robinson's discography includes over a dozen recordings of solo and chamber music on the Arabesque, Bridge, Chandos, First Edition, Koch International, Sony Classical, and Vox labels.